 ON THIS PAGE: You will find out more about the factors that increase the chance of developing an HIV/AIDS-related cancer.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 The following factors may raise a person’s risk of developing an HIV/AIDS-related cancer:

-HHV-8 infection.
+HHV-8.
 HHV-8 is related to other herpes viruses, such as the viruses that cause cold sores and genital herpes, as well as cytomegalovirus (CMV).
 Other herpes viruses, however, are not the same as HHV-8 and are not thought to be risk factors for cancer.
-HHV-8 infection is associated with Kaposi sarcoma and primary effusion lymphoma (see Overview ).
+HHV-8 infection is associated with Kaposi sarcoma and primary effusion lymphoma (see Introduction ).

-Epstein Barr virus (EBV) infection.
+Epstein Barr virus (EBV).
 EBV is a herpes-related virus that causes mononucleosis.
 It is also associated with primary central nervous system lymphoma, high-grade B-cell lymphoma, and primary effusion lymphoma.

-Research continues to look into the factors that cause an HIV/AIDS-related cancer and what people can do to lower their personal risk.
-There is no proven way to completely prevent these cancers, but there may be steps you can take to lower your cancer risk.
-Talk with your doctor if you have concerns about your personal risk of developing cancer.
+Different factors cause different types of cancer.
+Researchers continue to look into what factors cause this type of cancer.
+Although there is no proven way to completely prevent and HIV/AIDS-related cancer, you may be able to lower your risk.
+Talk with your doctor for more information about your personal risk of cancer.